 Escaping Workspace (pt.
 1)

 17 years ago I have moved from Gmail to my own domain with Google Apps (known as Google Workspace since 2020).
 Now, I am moving back to Gmail, trying to preserve the data stored in the Workspace account across all Google services.
-This part includes whining about the prices, decribes my new Google account setup, and how to move the email messages.
+This part includes whining about the prices, describes my new Google account setup, and how to move the email messages.

 History